-Diary Of A Busker Day 367 Saturday May 11th Winchester High Street (1. opposite Vodafone, Time: 11:55-12:35pm, 2. opposite Oxfam, Time: 1:26-3pm, 3. opposite Bellis, Time: 3:48-5:23pm).
+Diary Of A Busker Day 367 Saturday May 11th 2013 Winchester High Street 1.
+Opposite Vodafone.
+Time: 11:55-12:35pm 2.
+Opposite Oxfam.
+Time: 1:26-3pm 3.
+Opposite Bellis.
+Time: 3:48-5:23pm

-Marcus shakes my hand again…and again and (again) I say I’ll see him later, and again I’m walking back down the road…way down…to Oxfam, where I have a short chat with Andrew Rutter, who crosses the street to see me.
-He’s had his leg operation – it was six weeks ago – and he feels a lot better – ‘It’s marvellous’, he says.
+Marcus shakes my hand again…and again…and again I say I’ll see him later, and again I’m walking back down the road, way down to Oxfam, where I have a short chat with Andrew Rutter, who crosses the street to see me.
+He’s had his leg operation – it was six weeks ago, and he feels a lot better – ‘It’s marvellous,’ he says.
 He’s still got his stick, though.
 I ask if he now just has it to ward off undesirables.
 No, he still uses it to get up hills.
-Anyway, he says, it’s good he didn’t have to have a knee operation.
-That’s a different thing altogether… At the end he says ‘Oh well, must get back to the drawing’.
-Councillor Ian drops another Cohiba Robustos in the bucket.
+‘It’s good I didn’t have to have a knee operation as that’s a different thing altogether…oh well, must get back to the drawing.’
+The councillor drops another Cohiba Robustos in the bucket.
 I wonder where he gets them from… Maybe I should add PREMIUM QUALITY CUBAN CIGARS ALSO ACCEPTED on my CD sign.
-I might get a few more – not meaning from Ian, from anyone!
+I might get a few more – not meaning from the councillor, from anyone!

-At 3 o’clock it starts raining again but utilising my incredible sense of prescience (ha!), I’d taken the precaution of setting up right next to the Gospel Hall doorway, so after it started spitting I just had to drag my stuff a foot or so and I was alright…for one minute of the next song, and then it really got bad and the doorway was no protection at all so I packed up.
-While I was standing there, working out what to do, Ian turned up again and said ‘Have you seen Alistair Campbell?’.
-Now, all I know about him is he’s some political guy but I think I’ve seen pictures of him, anyway I say I haven’t seen him and then Ian says ‘He’s been walking up and down calling himself Mr. Weston’.
+At 3 o’clock it starts raining again but utilising my incredible sense of prescience, I’d taken the precaution of setting up right next to the Gospel Hall doorway, so after it started spitting I just had to drag my stuff a foot or so and I was alright…for one minute of the next song, and then it really got bad and the doorway was no protection at all so I packed up.
+While I was standing there, working out what to do, the councillor turned up again and said ‘Have you seen Alistair Campbell?’
+Now, all I know about him is he’s some political guy but I think I’ve seen pictures of him, anyway I say I haven’t seen him and then the councillor says ‘He’s been walking up and down calling himself Mr. Weston.’
 What’s all that about, I ask myself.

-When I got home, Doll told me that Mr. Campbell lives in Winchester – well, all I can say is, if he’s ever been by me, he’s never contributed – I’m 100% sure of that.
-Actually, when Ian first mentioned him, I thought he might have meant Alistair Stewart, the news guy, because I’ve definitely seen HIM about.
+When I got home, I was informed that Mr. Campbell lives in Winchester – well, all I can say is, if he’s ever been by me, he’s never contributed and I’m 100% sure of that.
+Actually, when the councillor first mentioned him, I thought he might have meant Alistair Stewart, the news guy, because I’ve definitely seen HIM about.
 In fact, about a year ago, I found myself walking behind him on the path to the Arbor.
-I remember because he was attired in a way I find offensive, especially in a man, namely, with a sweater – and a pink one, at that – draped over his shoulders with the sleeves hanging in front of his chest.
+I remember because he was attired in a way I find quite offensive, especially for a man.
+He had a sweater – and a pink one, at that – draped over his shoulders with the sleeves hanging in front of his chest.
 I bet he had them TIED TOGETHER, too.
-Twat.
+NO!!!